A note on overrelaxation in the Sinkhorn algorithm: Numerical illustration

 \section{Numerical illustration}

-We illustrate the effect of relaxation by two numerical experiments related to optimal transport.
+We illustrate the effect of overrelaxation by two numerical experiments related to optimal transport.
 The first is motivated by an application to color transfer between images~\cite{Ferradans2014}.
 The matrix $K = K_\varepsilon$ is generated as